Guidelines for Reviewers

 Recommending revisions is appropriate for many manuscripts, but Reviewers should not use this recommendation to try to soften or delay what will inevitably be a final rejection.

 It is not realistic to ask authors to revise what has already occurred – major weaknesses are unlikely to be fixed and warrant a rejection.
 Revisions are generally restricted to rewriting, clarifying, performing further analyses and providing more detail.

-Reviewers will have access to the outcome of the review via ScholarOne Manuscripts and may be asked to reassess a revised manuscript.
+Reviewers will be informed of the outcome of the review via email and may be asked to reassess a revised manuscript.